-So, to help you out, I’m going to show you some of the techniques that I have used to become super-productive and grow a number of successful blogs and businesses.
+So, to help you out, I’m going to show you some of the time management techniques that I have used to become super-productive and grow a number of successfully productive blogs and businesses.
 Let’s face it, you don’t want to be like the blogger in this comic illustration:

 Here’s what I am going to teach you:

 - How to become productive in blogging

 - Benefits of increased productivity